With more than six years of experience in the digital marketing industry, he is more than a results-driven individual.

 If you watch trends, then you’ve noticed that many of today’s most prominent organizations are migrating their business to the cloud.

 Why is this happening?

-Well, enterprise cloud providers such as Azure, Google, and Amazon offer outstanding services to small to large enterprises.
-From an architect to application tester, the cloud has become essential for most use cases.
+Well, enterprise cloud providers such as Azure, Google, and Amazon offer small to large enterprises outstanding services.
+From an architect to an application tester, the cloud has become essential for most use cases.

 However, as enterprises shift their business models to the cloud, they face complexity in managing large amounts of data there.
 And finding ways to secure their data is very important.

 But the same challenges don’t exist for SMBs who have shifted to cloud computing and are saving a lot of their infrastructure budget by investing in cloud services.

 As a result, cloud computing has transformed the way customers, and companies connect.
 And this new dynamic has revolutionized interactions, queries, and responses.
 Moreover, it has shifted jobs.